 Without the bacon, this dish can also be prepared plant-based as well.
 For protein you could add some crumbled tempeh, grilled chicken or top it with an egg.
 It is pretty versatile.
 The only constant is the creamy dairy-free cashew sauce which works really well with spiralized sweet potato.

 If you want to make the cream sauce ahead of time by meal prepping it, it will last in the fridge for up to 3-4 days.
-It makes a great meal prep recipe because cooking the spiralized sweet potato and bacon in the oven don’t take much time at all.
-If you want to learn more about meal prep and planning, you can check out my free guide below!
+It makes a great meal prep recipe because cooking the spiralized sweet potato and bacon in the oven don't take much time at all.

 If you make this recipe, please let me know by tagging me on Instagram or leave a comment and review below.
 I truly love hearing from you and seeing what you make.